-The advice we are giving in this article is based mostly on things we wish we knew before we started our first trek.
+In this post we give tips on how to prepare for a trek in Nepal.
+The advice we give is based mostly on things we wish we knew before we started our first trek!
 As you can read in our article Our Everest Base Camp Trek, we were not prepared at all.
 A trek shouldn’t be underestimated and can be quite hard.
-How difficult it is depends on multiple factors, such as the length of the trek, the place, the weather and how much weight you are carrying.
-In this article we have gathered some tips how you can best prepare for your trek in Nepal.
-It is mostly focused on longer trek in Nepal.
-Of course, you can still use this guide for shorter treks and treks outside of Nepal.
+How difficult a trek is depends on multiple factors, such as the length of the trek, the place, the weather and how much weight you are carrying.
+It’s actually not only important to be fit and there are a lot more things to consider when you’re going on a trek.
+Based on our own experiences after two different treks in Nepal, we’re sharing a 9 step guide on preparing for your trek in Nepal!
+It’s mostly focused on longer treks in Nepal.
+Of course, you can still use this guide for shorter treks and treks outside of Nepal!

 How to prepare for a trek in Nepal: A 9 step guide

-1. When to go on your trek in Nepal
+1. What is the best time to go on a trek in Nepal?

 December to February: Overall, this is not the best time to go on a trek in Nepal.
 It can get super cold in Nepal in the winter time.
 However, it is certainly possible and you’ll get clear blue skies and the mountains almost all to yourself.
 It is recommended for people that are experienced in trekking and not for beginners.

-February – April: This is a good time to go trekking, as it is the end of the dry season.
+February – April: This is a good time to trek in Nepal, as it is the end of the dry season.
 Visibility is a bit less than in October – November.

-May – June: During this period it is very hot in Nepal.
+May – June: During this period it’s very hot in Nepal.
 The mountain views can get very hazy because of the dust – even harder to see than during the previous period.